dan070/hedgehog-oscar/README.md

 **Features (planned, at least)**

-- Logistic regression through-REST-api (with dynamic learning rate, online/batch and regularization)
+- Logistic regression through-REST-api (with dynamic learning rate and regularization)

 - Anomaly detection and drift detection

 - Model rollbacks, version handling and stop-learning mode

+- Classification and probability estimation by repeated testing